AmionSky/cvmodtool/README.md

 ## Functions
 - Create new UE4 projects with correct configuration, helper assets and build scripts.
-- Build/Cook unreal project content
+- Build/Cook unreal project content.
-- Package the necessary files only into a .pak file
+- Package the necessary files only into a .pak file.
-- Install/Copy the .pak into your mods folder
+- Install/Copy the .pak into your mods folder.

 ## Mod Config file
 By default named `cvmod.toml`.
 Make sure to update the `includes` if necessary.